Verbs are made singular or plural by reference to their subject, so the subject must be properly identified.

 Subjects of verbs can be recognised from the following characteristics:

 2. They usually appear before the verb.
 For example, the subject in Plants need water is plants, not water.
-The main exception is with the verb there is/are (There is water in the tank).
+An exception appears to exist with the verb there is/are, e.g. There are problems here.
+However, some grammarians say there is actually the subject here, even though the verb is plural like problems (see 161.
+Presenting Information with “There”).

 3. They do not follow a preposition.
 In the sentence A pile of cash was on the table there are two nouns before the verb (pile and cash).
 The subject is not cash because it has the preposition of before it.
 More can be read about subjects and prepositions in the Guinlist post 84.
 Seven Things to Know about Prepositions.